Versiti - Hervé Falet, PhD | Versiti Blood Research Institute

 • 414-937-3870

-In summary, our research addresses the gap of knowledge on endocytosis in blood platelet production and function.
+In summary, our research addresses the gap of knowledge on receptor-mediated endocytosis in platelet production and function.
 We anticipate that findings obtained from these studies will yield better understanding to obtain basic science information on how membrane rearrangements contribute to platelet production and function, and to develop treatments for effective re-establishment of platelet production in the setting of thrombocytopenia.

 NIH/NHLBI R01 HL126743 Endocytosis in platelet and megakaryocyte biology, 08/01/16–05/31/20